kiranvad/polyphase/README.md

 engine.compute(use_parallel=True, verbose=True, lift_label=True)
 ```

-A more concrete example can be found as a jupyter notebook in the [example](/notebooks/example.ipynb)
+To run a simple example in jupyter use the following [example](/notebooks/example.ipynb)